ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 {% include image.html url="/img/post-assets/ansible-for-your-home-lab/inventory.png" description="Ansible Hosts Inventory with Variables" %}

 Each host in the “new_host” group is assigned a “new_ip” and “new_host” variable used by the Ansible playbook.
-You can see that the static IP address, 192.168.1.50, assigned to the first host, and its hostname is pi5.
+You can see that the static IP address, 192.168.1.50, is assigned to the first host, and its hostname is pi5.
 ## Playbook
 My playbook includes seven tasks.